The Fabulous Baker Boys: Writing and development

 Screenwriter Steve Kloves was inspired to write The Fabulous Baker Boys based on Ferrante & Teicher, a piano duo he had grown up watching perform on The Ed Sullivan Show during the 1960s.
 He found himself fascinated by "blue-collar entertainment – people who work in the arts in a kind of working class way."
-Remembering that during his childhood parents typically enrolled their children in piano lessons simply to "give them culture", he decided to write a story about piano-playing brothers, citing familial dysfunction as a common theme among his work.
+Remembering that during his childhood, parents typically enrolled their children in piano lessons simply to 'give them culture', he decided to write a story about piano-playing brothers, citing familial dysfunction as a common theme among his work.
 Although he felt a story about a waning piano act would provide strong material for a feature-length film, some of Kloves's peers warned him "it was a completely bizarre, terrible idea for a movie", expressing concerns that its dark subject matter and frequent arguments would not translate well on screen.
-Kloves conducted little research while penning the film, instead opting to write its first draft based on what he learned from spending time in hotels.
+Kloves conducted little research while writing the script, instead opting to complete the first draft based on what he learned from spending time in hotels.
 Kloves recalled that he would sometimes visit hotel bars "and hear some guy play the piano ... and some of them were pretty good.
 The way my mind tripped off on it was that this guy's parents gave him piano lessons to improve his life and give him an opening into culture and there he was, 20 years later, at a Holiday Inn playing 'Feelings'."
 Since Kloves typically writes his films around its characters, he spent six months writing notes about the main characters' relationships with each other before finalizing the story.
 He also used index cards to indicate specific scenes and moments which he organized on a board, but found this approach was not always successful.